DerryRenaldy/superbankTakeHome/README.md

 This project consists of a multi-service application using Docker Compose.
 It includes a PostgreSQL database, Redis cache, authentication service, and account dashboard service, along with a frontend application.

+## Project Decisions

+- PostgreSQL is used as the database for storing user and account data.
+- Redis is used for caching purposes, improving the performance of the authentication service and dashboard service.
+- The authentication service handles login and token generation for secure access to the system.
+- The account dashboard service provides the dashboard data for the user.
+- The frontend application is built using Next Js and communicates with the backend services via HTTP API endpoints.

 ## Prerequisites

 - Docker